SCHEDULE: 40 hours, Monday – Friday, 8:30 a.m. - 5:00 p.m., or comparable. Some flexibility required.

 - Partner with program supervisors to coordinate communication, team-building, ongoing education and training for PSI congregate staff community.

-- Provide continual quality assurance around clinical documentation including the documentation of all Clinician tenant visits and interactions in Carelogic (Electronic Health Record) to ensure compliance for both contract and insurance billing
+- Provide continual quality assurance around clinical documentation including the documentation of all Clinician tenant visits and interactions in Carelogic (Electronic Health Record) and the Clarity HMIS system to ensure compliance for both contract and insurance billing

 - Perform additional duties as required.

-- Coordinate with the Associate Director of Clinical Supports and Crisis Response Team to support tenants experiencing mental health crises to facilitate access to emergency psychiatric services; facilitate the connection of appropriate CR staff to draft and communicate safety and risk planning and assessments, as well as hospitalization discharge planning.
-Provide medical consultation as needed for section 12As.
+- Coordinate with the Crisis Response Coordinator and Crisis Response Team to support tenants experiencing mental health crises to facilitate access to emergency psychiatric services; facilitate the connection of appropriate CR staff to draft and communicate safety and risk planning and assessments, as well as hospitalization discharge planning,

 - Mentor staff through the process of advocating for program participants within medical and mental health settings